jakekrishnamurti/agenda/README.md

 ## **Known Issues**

 * Small graphical error in top left/right corner when scrolling between dates, this is caused by the drop shadow effect on the View that contains the day of the week - possibly an issue only on Android due to the use of the elevation property

+## **Code Clean-up**

+* There are a few sections of code that I believe can be rewritten to use fewer lines or that can simply be done better.
+* I've learnt more JavaScript since starting this project and now feel more capable about improving these sections.